Unique Pathways & Off-campus Education

 Considerations

-- Students must have space in their schedule to accommodate the program delivery, location, and dates indicated.
+- Students must have space in their schedule to accommodate the program delivery, location, and dates.

 - Consider your other obligations and travel plans.
 This course should be considered a full time job.